- What is the hiring process at Concordia?

 Concordia regularly distributes information to new teachers through e-mail, a Wiki-page and through on-site teacher pen-pals and mentors.
 Concordia’s website – www.concordiashanghai.org – has a wealth of information about the school, as well as links to information and organizations around Shanghai.

 Medical care options catering to expatriates have increased dramatically over the past few years.
-A branch of Parkway Health is just a block from Concordia; the Shanghai East International Medical Center is a 25-minute drive; other options include Huashan Worldwide Medical Center and other local and international clinics (if located in Puxi, 45- to 60-minute drive).
+A branches of Parkway Health and the International Medical Center of Ruidong Hospital are just blocks from Concordia; 15 minutes away are the Yosemite Urgent Care Clinic and the United Family Hospital with emergency room facilities; Children's Medical Center is a 25-minute drive; other options include Huashan Worldwide Medical Center and other local and international clinics (if located in Puxi, 45- to 60-minute drive).
 Second opinions are provided by our insurance via the Cleveland Clinic and many choose non-emergency surgery in Thailand, other locations in Asia or their home country.